livingdocsIO/documentation/content/guides/media-library/image-services.md

 ## Integrate your own image service

-Important: You will have to add image services to both your `server` and `editor`.
+**Important: You will have to add image services to both your `server` and `editor`!**

-An image service in Livingdocs is basically just a url transformer that allows to proxy image requests through a 'real' image service like imgix and write params to the url dynamically to define e.g. the `width` or crop of an image.
+An image service in Livingdocs is basically a url transformer allowing you to proxy image requests through a 'real' image service like imgix and write params to the url dynamically.
+For example, to define the `width` or crop of an image.

 We support the setting of allowed or disabled mime types which defines which mime types the custom image service will handle but does not stop upload in the editor itself.
 This is for cases where you want to use different image services for different mime types.